ska-telescope/ska-data-lifecycle/charts/README.md

 # For current setup

-- Start minikube (this is what was used during development)
+- Start minikube (this is what was used during development but have confirmed other smaller values work)

 `minikube start --disk-size 64g --cpus=6 --memory=16384`